 The American Association of Orthodontists recommends that orthodontists evaluate children by age 7.
 At this age, the first permanent molars and incisors have usually come in, therefore cross bites, crowding, and other problems can be diagnosed.

-Paciorek Orthodontics offers early orthodontic treatment for children to guide the growth of the jaw, which helps to:
+Paciorek Orthodontics in Syracuse, NY and the Camillus area offers early orthodontic treatment for children to guide the growth of the jaw, which helps to:

 - Avoid the need for permanent tooth extractions